Signed Input Configuration

 Each regex must provide at least two capture groups.
 The first capture group must capture the signed part, the second the signature of the signed part.

-Configuration is provided to the system via values.yaml:
+Configuration is provided to the system via values.yaml and the respective entries in the datapools section:

 #